hristoast/TES3MP-UniqueItems/README.md

 1. Place `UniqueItems.lua` into your `CoreScripts/scripts` directory.
 Symlinks are OK.

+1. Place `lfs.so` into your `CoreScripts/lib` directory.
+Symlinks are OK.

 1. Place the `UniqueItemsDB.json` file into the `CoreScripts/data/UniqueItems`.
 Create the directory, symlinks are OK.

 1. Add the following to `CoreScripts/scripts/customScripts.lua`: